 Ok, so as far as our humanly limitations go .. well, we are quite frail.
 Aging happens to all of us sooner or later and we need to keep ourselves in top shape.
 Aiming to reach the magic 100? :) Start with the things you can control – cognitive decline is an aspect we can care for and influence.
 So why not start today with taking better care of that sexy brain of yours? :) I’ve been reading and watching some very cool conference materials and here are the top things I could gather:

 - The first and our favorite of them all is, of course, exercising & staying in shape.
 There are certain chemical reactions the brain is exposed to when working out – cells are getting activated, it receives the oxygen it needs to stay young and fresh.
+And it is equally important for you to supply to your body in copious amounts the various vitamins and nutrition with the intake of stenabolic products.

 - Nutrition is a key player as well – look for foods that help your brain out and give the right nutrients – in need of some examples? dried fruits, olive oil, chocolate (yessss!), nuts, carrots, beets, asparagus, fish, broccoli & co.
 If you’re looking for a cuisine that has this all covered, go for Mediterranean – it has actually proven to give great results in terms of health of its consumers.
 I have some good news for you as well!
 It can be wine night every night, hehe!
 We’re talking one glass of red wine – appears that resveratrol, a naturally occurring antioxidant found in wine fights cancer and cognitive decline by keeping your blood vessels dilated and flexible.